aws/aws-sdk-js/doc-src/guide/browser-configuring.md

 bucket, it simply enables the browser's security model to allow a request to S3.
 Actual permissions for the user must be configured either via bucket permissions, or IAM role level permissions.

+You can use `ExposeHeader` to allow the SDK to read response headers returned from S3.
+For example, if you want to read the "ETag" header from a PUT or multipart upload, you will need to include the above `ExposeHeader` tag in your configuration.
+Due to a limitation in browser security layers, the SDK can only access headers that have been exposed through CORS configuration.
+Note that if you set metadata on the object, these values are returned as headers with the prefix `x-amz-meta-`, i.e., `x-amz-meta-my-custom-header`, and must also be exposed in the same way.

 ### When CORS is Not Required